christiandaley/SumSharp/README.md

    - `Default`: The overall `UnionStorageStrategy` is used to determine the storage for the case.

 2. If the `UnionStorageStrategy` for the union is:
+   - `InlineValueTypes`: Cases with `Default` storage have their values stored inline if `SumSharp` detects that the type is a value type, otherwise in an `object` field shared with all other cases that are stored as an object
    - `OneObject`: Cases with `Default` storage have their values stored in an `object` field shared with all other cases that are stored as an object.
-   - `InlineValueTypes`: Cases with `Default` storage have their values stored inline if `SumSharp` detects that the type is a value type, otherwise in an `object` field shared with all other cases that are stored as an object
-   - `Default`: All cases are stored as an object _unless there is exactly one unique type across all cases and none of the cases have `AsObject` storage, in which case inline storage is used for that type._
+3. Single type optimization: If there is exactly one unique type across all cases, none of the cases use `AsObject` storage, and the storage strategy for the union is `InlineValueTypes`, inline storage will be used for that unique type even if it's a reference type or unconstrained generic type.
+For non-generic reference types this has no effect other than the member field being the same type as the stored value rather than being an `object`.
+For unconstrained generic types this has the effect of preventing boxing whenever the substituted type ends up being a value type.

 #### What exactly is inline storage?